GitRubin1/AWS-VPC/README.md

 Copy the Access Key ID and Secret Access Key and paste them when prompted Select your desired region and leave "Default Ouput Format" null

-Select the location where you would like to save [vpc.tf](https://github.com/GitRubin1/AWS-VPC-Terraform/blob/main/vpc.tf) Run `terraform init` in your command line
+CD into a new folder where you would like to save [vpc.tf](https://github.com/GitRubin1/AWS-VPC-Terraform/blob/main/vpc.tf) Run `terraform init` in your command line
-To commit the changes to AWS run `terraform apply` Once you are finished with the resources, delete them using `terraform destroy`
+To push the changes to AWS run `terraform apply` and select 'yes' when prompted Once you are finished with the resources, delete them using `terraform destroy`